jacooba/asi_is_fine/docs/index.md

 title: ASI is Fine
 ---

 Welcome.
+I'm [Jacob Beck](https://www.jakebeck.com).
 This site hosts my critique of *If Anyone Builds It, Everyone Dies.*

 I argue that artificial superintelligence itelligence (ASI) will be fine.